mthadley/rclac/README.md

-A small calculator inspired by [clac](https://github.com/soveran/clac).
-I wanted to have cool real time previews, but I couldn't find a readline like library in rust that supported hints the way `linenoise` does.
-Oh Well.
+A small stack-based calculator inspired by [clac](https://github.com/soveran/clac).
+Has neat result previews as you type, thanks to a few modifications to kkawakam's `rustyline`.